 As a Board-certified Clinical Neuropsychologist, I am a specialist trained and experienced in evaluating and treating problems with functioning and coping (cognitive, emotional, and behavioral deficits or changes) associated with brain injury or illness or learning disabilities and other kinds of CNS Disorders and brain syndromes.
 I am skilled in applying standardized neuropsychological testing and other diagnostic methods to help referring physicians with differential neurological diagnosis, also to diagnose and treat neurobehavioral conditions and/or illness or injury adjustment and coping issues, related to medical diagnosis.

-I have particular expertise with Mild Traumatic Brain Injury or MTBI, Mild Cognitive Impairment or MCI (pre-dementia screening and ruling out pseudodementia), learning disability (ADHD diagnostics as well as dyslexia and other verbal learning disability assessment, also perceptual or nonverbal learning disability), stroke or CVA, Parkinson's (PD), and Multiple Sclerosis (MS).
-I do a lot of evaluation and consultation pertaining to these conditions and recovery prognosis, return to work planning with recommendations for accomodations vs. disability determination, including pre-disability baseline testing to help with decision-making on retirement or medical retirement timing and related issues.
+I have particular expertise with Mild Cognitive Impairment or MCI (pre-dementia screening and ruling out pseudodementia), stroke or CVA, Parkinson's (PD), and Multiple Sclerosis (MS).
+I do a lot of evaluation and consultation pertaining to these conditions and recovery prognosis.

 Your evaluation with me will be geared toward what your neuropsychological test results imply for prognosis and treatment, your everyday functioning and what can be done about it.
-You can expect an opinion on your recovery or rehabilitation potential and recommendations for treatments, strategies, or life choices or support systems which will maximize your independence, quality of life, and if applicable, work rehabilitation.
+You can expect an opinion on your recovery or rehabilitation potential and recommendations for treatments, strategies, or life choices or support systems which will maximize your independence and quality of life.

 Your evaluation will start with a diagnostic interview (review of intake questionnaire information and relevant history and symptoms) and include neurobehavioral status examination and standardized neurocognitive testing; tests that will require you to process different kinds of information, verbal and visual and sometimes under time pressure; some tests asking you to just pay attention and track what you hear or see and others requiring you to remember new information (e.g. word lists or numbers and symbols or geometric designs) and/or problem-solve and make decisions based on that information, e.g. figure out patterns or principles that tie information together.